nationalarchives/ds-caselaw-data-enrichment-service/docs/caselaw/case-law-annotator.md

 1. Detects references to well-formed (canonical) citations and malformed citations
 2. Casts malformed case citations to their canonical form
-3. Marks up the detected references in the LegalDocML.
+3. Marks up the detected references in the LegalDocML

 ## Implementation details

 The input to the Case Law Annotator is the raw text of the judgment body of the incoming judgment XML file to be enriched.
 The output is a list of replacements and associated metadata that is sent to the first phase enrichment [replacer](/docs/the-replacers.md).

-The Case Law Annotator uses a deterministic rules-based approach to identify case law citations and apply any necessary correction strategies to malformed citations (these are explained extensively in the documentatin that follows).
+The Case Law Annotator uses a deterministic rules-based approach to identify case law citations and apply any necessary correction strategies to malformed citations (these are explained extensively in the documentation that follows).

 The heart of the Case Law Annotator is the *Rules Manifest*, a set of citation detection rule patterns and associated data stored in Postgres.
 Whenever the Rules Manifest is updated and re-ingested into Postgres, the spaCy rule patterns are extracted to a JSONL file, `citation_patterns.jsonl`, which is stored in S3.
 When a new judgment arrives for enrichment, the following process occurs: